Skip to Main Content

 In total, 10 people—all of whom were Black—were killed, and three more were injured.
 It was a targeted attack, devastating the community and exposing the ease with which lives can be cut short in violent acts of hate.

 The widespread impact of hate crimes makes them particularly egregious.
-These attacks are meant to send a message: that victims are vulnerable because of who they inherently are, wherever they are.
-As a result, hate crimes often cause psychological distress not only to victims, but also to members of the same group that was targeted, whether because of race, religion, gender, sexual orientation, or other characteristics.
+These attacks are meant to send a message: that victims are vulnerable because of who they inherently are.
+As a result, hate crimes often cause psychological distress not only to victims, but also to other members of the group that was targeted.

 Hateful bias and easy access to firearms are a deadly combination, and the problem is only growing.
-Hate crimes, particularly on the basis of gender identity, national origin, sexual orientation, and ancestry have become more common.
+Hate crimes, particularly on the basis of gender identity, sexual orientation, and ancestry have become increasingly common.
 In recent years, the FBI has elevated “racially motivated violent extremism” to a top-level priority threat.

-Lawmakers at the state and federal levels have the power to better protect all Americans from violent hate and must take immediate action to address this threat, starting with stronger gun laws.
+Lawmakers at the state and federal levels have the power to better protect all Americans from violent hate.
+They must take immediate action to address this threat, starting with stronger gun laws.

 The Problem